-To support collaborations that will lead to the development of proposals for external grants or fellowships and have a positive impact on the integration of NCH into the global system and the research reputation and capacity of both institutions.
+The main goal of the initiative is to support collaborations that will lead to the development of proposals for external grants or fellowships and have a positive impact on the integration of NCH into the global system and the research reputation and capacity of both institutions.
 The anticipated external support may come in a variety of forms including grants, fellowships, research contracts, or research partnerships.
 In addition, we encourage proposals that support our shared goal of fostering student involvement in faculty research.
 In line with our shared priorities, strong proposals will have some or all of the following characteristics:

 - Involve interdisciplinary collaboration between Northeastern and NCH faculty

-- Support the implementation of “Humanics” – the integration of human data and tech literacies – across both institutions
+- Support the implementation of “Humanics” – the integration of human, data, and tech literacies – across both institutions

 - Promote lifelong learning opportunities across the network